Retraction Watch

 Head of major diagnostic lab in Canada steps down amid investigation

-Sylvia Asa was the Program Medical Director of the Laboratory Medicine Program at the University Health Network, affiliated with the University of Toronto, until this past spring when she stepped down, according to UHN spokesperson Gillian Howard:
+A prominent Sylvia Asa was the Program Medical Director of the Laboratory Medicine Program at the University Health Network, affiliated with the University of Toronto, until this past spring when she stepped down, according to UHN spokesperson Gillian Howard:

 Thank you for understanding that a legal process means that we cannot comment on any matter before the courts.